RubensZimbres/Repo-2018/README.md

 <b> YOLO Model </b>

-The YOLO Model is a Deep Learning project for Real-Time object detection.
+The YOLO Model (You Only Look Once) is a Deep Learning project for Real-Time object detection.
 Examples of outputs are presented.

 Datasets available at Repo-2017